bravoalpha79/MothRadar/README.md

 - these errors are not related to author-written code in any way,
 - no display errors have been observed in rendering of the forms concerned in any of the test browsers, and
-- elimination of the errors would imply dispensing with Crispy Forms altogether or at least a "manual" redesign of the forms concerned, which is time-prohibitive, it has been to rpoceed with deployment regardles of the aforementioned errors.
+- elimination of the errors would imply dispensing with Crispy Forms altogether or at least a "manual" redesign of the forms concerned, which is time-prohibitive, it has been decided to proceed with deployment regardless of the aforementioned errors.

 ### CSS